 Did you know that asparagus has just 3 calories in a spear?
 Radishes are also low calorie, containing just one calorie each!
 Which means that the majority of calories in the salad are in the dressing, which is still less than 50 calories per tablespoon.
 But it’s more than guilt free, it’s also delicious!

-So let’s start with the dressing… it’s so simple… just oil, lemon juice, a little bit of sugar and salt and pepper.
+So let’s start with the lemon dressing… it’s so simple… just oil, lemon juice, a little bit of sugar and salt and pepper.
 And to really keep the lemon flavor pure, I prefer to use a lighter oil.
 I’ve noticed that fresh extra virgin olive oil can be too bitter for delicate vegetables, so I save it for richer salads that contain strong flavors like garlic, parmesan and cured meats.
+(My brussels sprouts caesar salad is a great example!)

 But for simple vegetable salads, I’ve really fallen in love with light olive oil.
 It makes this dressing taste clean and lemony without being heavy or pungent.
 That way the crispy radishes and steamed asparagus can shine!

-To give the asparagus lots of zesty flavor, I like to marinate it for a bit in the dressing…. but I learned the hard way that marinating the radishes makes them leach their magenta hue into the whole salad.
+To give the lemon asparagus salad lots of zesty flavor, I like to marinate the cooked asparagus in the dressing for a bit…. but I learned the hard way that marinating the radishes makes them leach their magenta hue into the whole salad.
 So it’s best to marinate the asparagus and then toss the rest of the ingredients in right before serving.

 - 1 bunch asparagus